Laotian society: Lowland

-Traditionally, lowland Lao villages are led by a village chief (pho ban or nai ban) and one or two assistants who are elected by the villagers, although district or province officials sometimes use their positions to influence the results.
-Respected elders, including women, form an advisory group that deliberates intravillage disputes.
-Since 1975 villages have been governed by an administrative committee headed by a village president (pathan ban) and several other persons with responsibilities for such specific areas as economic and population records, self-defense militia, agriculture, women's affairs, and youth affairs.
-All members are in principle elected by popular vote, although for about a decade after 1975, party cadres at the village level were supposed to have taken an active role to ensure that acceptable candidates were selected.
+Lowland villages may be led by a village chief and 1 or 2 assistants who are elected by the villagers, while district or province officials sometimes use their positions to influence the results.
+Since 1975 villages have been governed by an administrative committee headed by a village president and other persons with responsibilities for such specific areas as economic and population records, self-defense militia, and agriculture.
+All members are in principle elected by popular vote, while for about a decade after 1975, party cadres at the village level were supposed to have taken an active role to ensure that acceptable candidates were selected.
+Village meetings are held with viewpoints on issues expressed openly.
+If a consensus on an issue is not reached, leaders will delay decisions to allow further discussion outside the meeting with all members of the community.